 Extended roof life can be possible due to moderation of temperature swings

-Warmth from solar panels provides vegetation a longer growing season
+The warmth from solar panels provides vegetation a longer growing season

 GRIPV systems can increase solar production by as much as 16%